timmy00274672/AndroidPractice/ToToList/ToDoList1/README.md

     ```
     above code use the external resource.

-    You can find the resource in `res\values\string`, and the corresponding code is:
+    You can find the resource in [res\values\string.xml](res/values/strings.xml), and the corresponding code is:
     ```xml
     <string name="app_name">ToDoList</string>
 	```